 New to Trailforks?
 Have a look at the Top 5 Trailforks Features.

 Step 1: Check to make sure your Trail Association is listed.

 A Trail Association is a non-profit group who either maintains local trails and/or advocates for there existence and access by the community.
 Your group might be a grassroots organization, a couple of "Trail Fairies" or a full fledge chapter of a larger organization, like IMBA, Evergreen, VMBA or NEMBA.

-If your local Trail Association is missing from our directory listing we encourage you to added it.
+If your local Trail Association is missing from our directory listing we encourage you to add it.

 Step 2: Can your local Trail Association receive Trail Karma donations?